iSatishYadav/HelloMVC/PITCHME.md

 No, it's still ASP.NET

-Caching, modules, providers, handlers etc. (all the good stuff) are stilll there.
+Caching, modules, providers, handlers etc. (all the good stuff) are still there.

 ---